3,808 total views, 1 views today

 3. WeChat, China – WeChat was launched in January 2011, then it was known as “Weixin” an e-commerce website.

-Now, WeChat has over 1 billion monthly active users who chat, play games, shop, read news, pay for meals and post their thoughts and pictures on the app.
+Now, WeChat has over 1 billion monthly active users who chat, play games, shop, read the news, pay for meals and post their thoughts and pictures on the app.

 You can say WeChat is an inseparable part of China’s lifestyle.